OCRT sign

 Items of particular interest:

-• A working black smith shop complete with bellows.
+• A working black smith shop complete with bellows, which will be working by March 2002.

 • A reconstruction of a pioneer's cottage.